awslabs/sockeye/docs/inference.md

 You will get a translation with the required constraints as part of the output.

-## Scoring

-Lexical constraints can also be used as a rudimentary scoring mechanism, by providing the entire reference (with `<s>` and `</s>` tokens) as a constraint.
-For example:

-    echo '{ "text": "This is a test", "constraints": ["<s> Dies ist ein Test </s>"] }' \
-      python3 -m sockeye.translate -m /path/to/model --json-input --beam-size 1 --output-type translation_with_score

-This will output tab-delimited pairs of (score, translation).
-As always, don't forget to apply source- and target-side preprocessing to your input and your constraint.

 ### Negative constraints

 Negative constraints---phrases that must *not* appear in the output---are also supported.